Buyers Agent Commissions Explained for First-Time Shoppers

 Are agents always paid on commission?

 Nope!
-This is definitely the most popular business model for real estate agents, but some agents and brokerages will charge a flat fee instead of commission.
+This is definitely the most popular business model for real estate agents, but some agents and brokerages will charge a flat fee instead of a commission.

 While a flat fee agent can seem like a better deal upfront, you may be sacrificing some level of service in favor of a lower commission fee.
 Scouring listings for your dream home can be a time-consuming process, and with a lower fee on the line, agents may have to take on more clients to break even, which can mean less time available to spend on your house hunt.